processing/processing-website/README.md

 By contributing to this repository you agree to follow our community guidelines.
 Before getting started, please read our [Code of Conduct](https://github.com/processing/processing-website/blob/main/CODE-OF-CONDUCT.md).

-To contribute to the Processing website, you'll need to set up the project on your local machine, make and test your changes, and then submit a pull request.
+To contribute to the Processing website, you'll need to identify an issue, fork this repo, set up the project on your local machine, make and test your changes, and then submit a pull request.
+If you're already familiar with these steps, you can skip to [Editing content](#editing-content).
+Otherwise, keep reading.

 ### Step 1.
 Pick an Issue (or create one)